kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 -->

-This enhancement proposal aims at improving the quality of service of applications in Kubernetes by introducing a new type of resource control mechanism.
-Certain types of resources are inherently shared by application (e.g. cache, memory bandwidth and disk I/O) and while there are technologies for controlling these, there is currently no meaningful way in Kubernetes to support those technologies.
+This enhancement proposal aims at improving the quality of service of applications by implementing a new type of resource control mechanism in Kubernetes.
+Certain types of resources are inherently shared by applications, e.g. cache, memory bandwidth and disk I/O. While there are technologies for controlling how these resources are shared between applications, there is currently no meaningful way to support these technologies in Kubernetes.
 This proposal suggests to address the issue above in a generalized way by extending the Kubernetes resource model with a new type of resources, i.e. QoS-class resources.

 This KEP identifies two technologies that can immediately be enabled with QoS-class resources.
 However, these are just two examples  and the proposed